jthurston/LottoTools/readme.md

    ruby hilo.rb test.csv

+### lotterypick.rb

+This requests input from the end user for which lotteries they want to generate some numbers on.

+   ruby lottery.rb

+### autopick.rb

+This generates numbers based on the input when ran.

+   ruby autopick.rb HOW MANY NUMBERS : HIGHEST OF THOSE : HIGHEST FOR PIVOT NUMBER

+### RoadMap

+   I may convert the others to ask questions like lotterpick.rb does instead of relying on the user to understand the input parameters.

 ### Disclaimer
 Jeff Thurston or Thirsty Man Designs is not resposible for any accuracy or financial loss due to the use of this application.